TugaLaTurtuga/wOpener/README.md

 - #### 'npm start' -> starts the program
 - #### 'npm run startWithOS' -> makes the program start on startup
 - #### 'npm run stopStartWithOS' -> makes the program not start on startup
+- #### 'npm run deleteAllpm2Instances' -> in case of an update, this will delete all the app instances

 ## [app/toOpen.json](https://github.com/TugaLaTurtuga/wOpener/blob/main/app/toOpen.json "app/toOpen.json")
 - ##### This is the file where you put your 'tasks', aka reminderes.